direct to content

 History

-The skipper was probably a carpenter who had manufactured his own furniture and repairs on the boat.
-The toolbox was discovered near the vessel.
-Remains of two pairs of his shoes have been found in the cabin (size 45).
-Just outside the boat a size 35 emerged suggesting a second crew member; a boy or a woman.
+The skipper was possibly a carpenter who had manufactured his own furniture and also performed repairs on the boat.
+A toolbox was discovered near the vessel.
+Remains of two larger pairs of shoes have been found in the cabin.
+Just outside the boat a smaller pair emerged suggesting a second crew member; a boy or a woman.

-From ca. 50 AD until 230 AD the lower Rhine in the Netherlands was part of the border of the Roman empire (limes).
-There were some twenty Roman fortresses (castella) along the (lower) Rhine in The Netherlands to guard the border.
+From ca. 50 until 230 AD the lower Rhine in the Netherlands was part of the border of the Roman empire (limes).
+There were about twenty Roman fortresses (castelli) along the Rhine in the Netherlands to guard the border.
 Traffic and trade was intense.
-The Meern 1 was operating between 150-200 AD in the region.
-Maybe at first as a military supply vessel.
-But in it's later days as a civilian freighter supplying army posts on the limes with goods and people.
+The Meern 1 was operating in the region between 150-200 AD.
+It is possible that it was a military supply vessel at first and that it functioned as a civilian freighter supplying army posts on the limes with goods and people in its later days.

 Description

-Shell first method.
-Mediterranean and local building features.
+It was constructed in the shell first method and has both Mediterranean and local building features.

 People on board2